smaurice101/acnsmauricedsmas/README.md

        Indicate your email, the one associated with your username.

    **Returns:** string buffer

         The string buffer contains the following sections:

-            _DATA:_ : This consists of the feature selection results _PKEY:_ : This is the key to the BEST algorithm and must be used when making predictions.
+            DATA: : This consists of the feature selection results
+            PKEY: : This is the key to the BEST algorithm and must be used when making predictions.

+2. acnsmauricedsmas.**dopredictions**(_attr,pkey,inputs,username,password,your_company_name, your_email_)

+**Parameters:**

+_attr_ : int, required

+     This value should be 0.
+It may change to other values in the future.

+_pkey_ : string, required

+     This value must be retrieved from dotraining.
+Note you can store PKEY after you have trained your file.
+     Training does not have to run before predictions, as training occurs more infrequently.

+_inputs_ : string, required

+     This is a row of input data that must match the independent variables in your CSV.
+For example, if your trained file is: Date, A, B, C, D and A is your dependent variable, then your inputs must be:
+     Date, B, C, D

+_username_ : string, required

+     A username issued by the system administrator.

+_password_ : string, required

+     A password issued by the system administrator.

+_your_company_name_ : string, required

+       Indicate your company name, the one associated with your username.

+_your_email_ : string, required

+       Indicate your email, the one associated with your username.

+   **Returns:** string buffer

+        The string buffer contains the following sections:

+            DATA: : This contains your prediction.

+3. acnsmauricedsmas.**returndata**(_thepredictions,'DATA:'_)

+**Parameters:**

+_thepredictions_ : string buffer

+     This value is returned from dopredictions.

+_section_attr_ : string buffer

+     This value can be one of two values:

+        PKEY: : This returns the key from the dotraining function.
+Note the semi-colon.
+        DATA: : This returns the data from the dotraining or dopredictions functions.
+Note the semi-colon.